Director of the Central Bureau of Investigation

 The director of the Central Bureau of Investigation is the head of the Central Bureau of Investigation (CBI), an Indian federal crime investigating agency, who is responsible for its day-to-day operations.
 The CBI is the agency within the Ministry of Personnel, Public Grievances and Pensions, under the Government of India.
 The director reports to the Minister concerned.

 The current CBI director is Praveen Sood, who has held his position since 25 May 2023.

+The Director of the Central Bureau of Investigation (CBI) reports to the Minister of Personnel, Public Grievances and Pensions, a portfolio generally held by the Prime Minister of India or sometimes a senior Cabinet minister.

 Term of office

 The term for the director of CBI is initially fixed for two years.
 The director is appointed by the Union Government on the advice and consent from the Appointment Committee, as per the Delhi Special Police Establishment (DPSE) Act, 1946, and amended through the Central Vigilance Commission (CVC) Act, 2003 and The Lokpal and Lokayuktas Act, 2013.
 The term can be renewed by the Committee up to one year with not more than three years of extension.